 If after all above steps you are still experiencing a VE.Bus Error 17, contact your dealer whom will contact Victron repairs; please provide photos of the installation and network cabling.
 Depending on the situation, they might advice to replace the GX device and the inverter/chargers.
-We advise to first replace cables, and if that doesn't help then thereafter only the GX device first since that is less work than replacing the inverter/chargers.
+We advise to first replace cables, and if that doesn't help then thereafter only the GX device at first, since that is less work than replacing the inverter/chargers.

 Solution: check if AC wires are not swapped by accident.
 There can never be voltage on the AC out when a unit is switched off.

 Common cause - System is configured with multiple synchronised inverter/chargers but AC input (e.g. from a generator) is only connected to one of the Inverter/Chargers.